-B3 Number of degrees awarded from July 1, 2018 to June 30, 2019
+B3 Number of degrees awarded b by your institution from July 1, 2019, to June 30, 2 2020.

-B3 Certificate/diploma

-B3 Associate degrees

-B3 Bachelor's degrees 317

-B3 Postbachelor's certificates

-B3 Master's degrees

-B3 Post-Master's certificates

-B3 Doctoral degrees -

-research/scholarship

-B3 Doctoral degrees - professional

-practice

-B3 Doctoral degrees - other

--
+Certificate/diploma Associate degrees Bachelor's degrees Postbachelor's certificates Master's degrees Post-Master's certificates Doctoral degrees - research/scholarship Doctoral degrees - professional practice Doctoral degrees - other

-Graduation Rates
+B4-B21: Graduation Rates

 The items in this section correspond to data elements collected by the IPEDS Web-based Data Collection System's Graduation Rate Survey (GRS).
-For complete instructions and definitions of data elements, see the IPEDS GRS Forms and Instructions for the 2019-20 Survey

-For Bachelor's or Equivalent Institutions

-In the following section for bachelor's or equivalent programs, please disaggregate the Fall 2012 and Fall 2013 cohorts (formerly CDS B4-B11) into four groups:
+For complete instructions and definitions of data elements, see the IPEDS GRS Forms and for the 2020-2021 Survey. https://nces.ed.gov/ipeds/use-the-data/survey-components/9/graduationrates In the following section for bachelor's or equivalent programs, please disaggregate the Fall 2013 and Fall 2014 cohorts (formerly CDS B4-B11) into four groups:

+Instructions
-Students who received a Federal Pell Grant\

-Recipients of a subsidized Stafford Loan who did not receive a Pell Grant

-• Students who did not receive either a Pell Grant or a subsidized Stafford Loan

-• Total (all students, regardless of Pell Grant or subsidized loan status)
+- Students who received a Federal Pell Grant\ - Recipients of a subsidized Stafford Loan who did not receive a Pell Grant . - .
+Students who did not receive either a Pell Grant or a subsidized Stafford Loan - Total (all students, regardless of Pell Grant or subsidized loan status)